Think-iT-Labs/aws-patterns-edc/README.md

 ###  Register the data asset to the provider’s connector by using Postman

 An EDC connector data asset holds the id of the data and its location.
-In this case, the EDC connector data asset will point to the created object in the S3 bucket:
+In this case, the EDC connector data asset will point to the created object `carbon_emissions_data.json` in the S3 bucket:

 * **Connector**: company X

 * **Request**:  Create Carbon Emissions Data Asset

 * **Collection** Variables:
-  * Update `COMPANY_X_CONNECTOR_URL` variable to the URL of the company X connector.
+  * Update `COMPANY_X_CONNECTOR_URL` variable to the URL of the company X connector (e.g. `https://companyx.<YOUR_DOMAIN_NAME>`). .
-  * Update `ASSET_ID`.
-Choose a unique asset ID for the carbon emissions data asset (e.g. `carbon-emissions`).
+  * Update `ASSET_ID` variable in request body with a unique asset ID for the carbon emissions data asset (e.g. `carbon-emissions`).

-* **Request Body**: Update the request body with the S3 bucket that you created for the company X.
+* **Request Body**: Update the request body with the S3 bucket details that you created for company X.

+> **Note:** If you chose a different S3 object name when uploading the data asset to the S3 bucket, update the `objectName` field accordingly.

 ```json
 "dataAddress": {